 Classic lemon bars with a thick, creamy, bright and zesty lemon filling and soft, sweet, buttery shortbread crust.
-Perfect for any holiday table, spring brunch, baby shower, or Sunday supper!
+Perfect for any holiday table, spring brunch, baby shower, or Sunday dessert!

 I love citrus, I use it in almost everything I cook.
 It brightens up and cuts through rich cream in alfredo sauce, it makes a fabulous carne asada marinade, and it’s the secret ingredient in a great cheesecake.